cldf-datasets/barlowhandandfive/README.md

 ### Features

 Based on the words for ‘five’ and ‘hand’ collected in the [FormTable](cldf/forms.csv), six features have been coded, with values reported in the
 [ValueTable](cldf/values.csv).
-A seventh feature details the types of numeral systems found in the languages in this dataset; it derives from Barlow (2023) “Papuan-Austronesian contact and the spread of numeral systems in Melanesia”, updated to reflect the changes in classifications between Glottolog versions 4.7 and 5.0.
+A seventh feature details the types of numeral systems found in the languages in this dataset; it derives from Barlow (2023), updated to reflect the changes in classifications between Glottolog versions 4.7 and 5.0.
 The distribution of values for these features can be investigated using [geographical maps](maps/README.md).